 Fixing the Realtek RTL8126 5GbE Ethernet Issue on Arch Linux

-If you’ve recently upgraded your system or installed Arch Linux on modern hardware featuring the Realtek RTL8126 5GbE Ethernet controller, you might find yourself with a network interface that’s recognized but refuses to establish a link.
-Symptoms typically include your Ethernet interface (enp14s0 or similar) showing NO-CARRIER despite being plugged in.
+Systems upgraded or installed with Arch Linux on modern hardware featuring the Realtek RTL8126 5GbE Ethernet controller may exhibit a recognized network interface that fails to establish a link.
+Typical symptoms include the Ethernet interface (enp14s0 or similar) displaying NO-CARRIER despite being physically connected.

 The standard Linux kernel driver for Realtek Ethernet chips, known as r8169, supports a wide range of Realtek NICs but has limited support for newer controllers like the RTL8126.
-When r8169 loads for an RTL8126 device, the driver doesn’t properly configure the PHY (Physical Layer) registers.
-This misconfiguration leaves the chip stuck in a low-power or inactive state, resulting in the Ethernet port showing no connection (NO-CARRIER).
+When r8169 loads for an RTL8126 device, the driver fails to properly configure the PHY (Physical Layer) registers.
+This misconfiguration leaves the chip in a low-power or inactive state, resulting in the Ethernet port displaying no connection (NO-CARRIER).

-To fix this, you need Realtek’s dedicated driver specifically for the RTL8126, provided via the AUR (r8126-dkms).
-However, there’s an additional critical step: the RTL8126’s PHY registers persist through warm reboots due to residual auxiliary power.
-A regular reboot won’t clear these registers, meaning the problem persists unless the system is fully power-cycled.
+Resolution requires Realtek’s dedicated driver for the RTL8126, available via the AUR (r8126-dkms).
+Additionally, the RTL8126’s PHY registers persist through warm reboots due to residual auxiliary power.
+A regular reboot does not clear these registers; a full power cycle is required.

 Step-by-Step Solution